Jchips/msg-drafts/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Built with JavaScript, JSX, CSS and SASS/SCSS.
-Uses Bootstrap/React Bootstrap, React Router, MongoDB (backend), and Axios.
+Uses Auth0, Bootstrap/React Bootstrap, React Router, MongoDB (backend), and Axios.

 ## Changelog

 - 08/31/23 - (1.0.0) Users can log in with their Google account and perform CRUD operations to add/delete and edit drafts.
+They can also copy the text in their draft to their device's clipboard.

 ## My Resources